 Added to the pressure of completing the syllabus while handling a large class, today’s teachers barely know their kids.
-There is dearth of personal connect between the two.
+There is a dearth of personal connection between the two.
 Teachers are unable to arouse interest in the subject they teach or inspire them to become active learners.

 Maya Angelou an American poet and a civil rights activist rightly said that “People will forget what you said, people will forget what you did, but people will never forget how you made them feel”.